Kuala Lumpur at night © judhi

-East-coast visitors will find several easy-to-reach tropical islands.
-For its part, northern Peninsula Malaysia has many hill resorts, which provide a welcome respite from the heat and humidity of the coasts.
+East-coast visitors will find several easy-to-reach tropical islands, while northern Peninsula Malaysia has many hill resorts that provide a welcome respite from the heat and humidity of the coasts.

 Nature-lovers will not want to miss east Malaysia.
 The tropical island is rich by way of outdoor and water-sport opportunities, all found in the twin states of Sabah and Sarawak.
-Tourists should certainly visit Kinabalu National Park.
-Its renowned biodiversity has led to it being declared a UNESCO World Heritage Site.
+Tourists should certainly visit Kinabalu National Park, as its renowned biodiversity has led to it being declared a UNESCO World Heritage Site.
 Sipadan Island has what are widely considered the best diving and snorkelling sites in the world.

 Best time to visit Malaysia

 Malaysia has a humid tropical climate, characterised by high temperatures all year round.
 The monsoon season (November to February) brings heavy rain to the peninsular region.
 The best time to visit is between April and October.
 Travellers should bear in mind that if they're suffering in the heat at the coast, the highland region in northern Malaysia is significantly cooler.
 Read more on Malaysia's Climate and Weather.

 - The Petronas Towers, the world's tallest twin skyscrapers, are an inspiring sight, and the view of Kuala Lumpur from the Skybridge is not to be missed.